Opinion: Vancouver’s repressive tower height policies to limit shadows running amok

 “If they’re both equally important in the views of the bureaucrats, then the politicians need to make that decision.
 Those tradeoffs very often don’t make it to the floor of city council.”

-In their review of rezoning applications, city councillors in public meetings have often commented on how a developer should be offering more communication on affordable rental homes, lower rental rates, daycare, and/or a higher financial contribution on development cost levies.
+In their review of rezoning applications, city councillors in public meetings have often commented on how a developer should be bringing more to the table when it comes to affordable rental homes, lower rental rates, daycare, and/or a higher cash contribution on levies and CACs.
 But the rule to thumb to remember is the level of public amenities provided is proportional to the permitted density, often through added height due to lot size constraints.

 “There needs to be a clearly articulated policy that measures and informs the political leadership about the pros and cons of shadowing and what that costs in terms of other things that might be delivered through development.
 City council does not have the benefit of knowing what is being given up,” continued Stovell.

 “At least the view cone policy is a published public policy that has been approved and reviewed by city council.
 I disagree with it, but I accept their will on that regard.
 But the shadow is so discretionary, you never know how it’s going to go.”